 Watch the video, The Power of a Great Introduction, to learn how to write a strong introduction for your project.

-Focus your project by creating a thesis statement.
+Focus on your project by creating a thesis statement.
 Read the guide, How to Write a Thesis Statement.

 Read the INFOhio Citation Guide to learn more about MLA and APA paper formats.
 Read through the Purdue OWL resources in this guide.

-Explore the Citation Helpers in the INFOhio Resources.
-When you select a book or article, look for a link labeled "Cite," "Citation," or "Citing" and click it to get a rough draft of a citation.
+Explore the Citation Helpers in the INFOhio Resources When you select a book or article, look for a link labeled "Cite," "Citation," or "Citing" and click it to get a rough draft of a citation.
 Treat all citation helpers as a starting point for a rough draft of a citation.

 There are also free citation generators you can use to create drafts of citations.
 Review the citation generators below and determine which citation generator you will use: